tmonj1/misc/dotnetcore/HowToUseSerilogDemo/README.md

 # How to use Serilog in ASP.NET Core 3

 This is an example code explaining how to use Serilog in ASP.NET Core 3.
+There are two ways of running the example.

-## 1. Run the example program and SEQ
+## 1. `dotnet run` the example program, and run SEQ on docker

 * warning: This scenario does not work in a proxy environment probably because SEQ does not support proxy.
 In that case, try #2 scenario (using docker).